wenbinhuang9/wenbinhuang/distributed-system/raft-leader-election.md

 - Candidate
 - Follower

-Follower -> Candidate: when follower gets time out with leader, it upgrades itself to candidate to compete for leader.
+Follower -> Candidate: when a follower gets time out with leader, it upgrades itself to candidate to compete for leader.

-Candidate -> Follower: when
+Candidate -> Follower: when candidate discovers current leader or new term.

+Candidate -> Leader: receives majority of votes

+Leader -> Follower: discover servers with higher term.

+Each server maintains its term, if the current server's term is samller than other server's term, update the term to new.